 Project-based IT outsourcing model

-The project-based IT outsourcing model is the working model that deals with small-size or mid-size projects.
-The name speaks for itself.
-It means that the model works based on each project.
-These projects have crystal-clear requirements of what the outputs are.
+The project-based IT outsourcing model means delegating the entire process to a third-party IT firm.
+The projects have crystal-clear requirements of what the outputs are.
 Tailor-made for projects with fixed budgets, project-based outsourcing model is the most suitable when you already know what to expect from this project.

 Project-based models work with an individual project, and these projects, quite often, are short-term.
 Operating in such a short time frame, project-based IT outsourcing model is suitable for businesses looking for vendors to work for new features of a project, or something that has a predefined goal.